-Veteran Maryland lifestyle and business journalist published in NYT, WSJ, Food & Wine, Afar, Travel & Leisure, Conde Nast Traveler, Hemispheres, AARP and others.
+Veteran Maryland lifestyle and business journalist published in Plate, the Local Palate, NYT, WSJ, Food & Wine, Preservation magazine, Conde Nast Traveler, Plate, and AARP.
 Reach me at juledash@gmail.com.

 Kevin Tien and Sean Richardson on What They've Learned from Restaurant Failure